 What's All The Fuss?

-Well, the Grutas de Tolantongo is absolutely gorgeous if you didn't know.
-Also, it's crazy inexpensive to do all the things which we, as budget travelers, love.
+Well, the mountain spot known as Grutas de Tolantongo is absolutely gorgeous if you didn't know.
+Also, it's crazy inexpensive to do all the things that we, as budget travelers, love.
 There is also so so so so much to do here!

-Grutas is a collection of hot springs perched right in the mountainside.
+Grutas is a collection of hot springs perched right on the mountainside.
 The warm water is heated by surrounding volcanic mountains between the rocky canyon, complete with waterfalls for you to soak under.
-There are a 15+ pools in the mountainside, creating the most magically dreamy infinity pool effect.
+There are 15+ pools in the mountainside, creating the most magically dreamy infinity pool effect.

 But that's not all — along with the pools to soak in, there's a hot water cave that you can swim in found on the other side of the park, with a cascading waterfall pouring into one side.
 There's also a river that flows in front of the whole park, with some small rapids you can swim in.
-Oh, and there is also a zip line over the green valley and crystal waters (it's one of the best places to zip line in Mexico).
+Oh, and there is also a zip line over the green valley and crystal waters.
 See why we love this place?

 If you keep reading there's a map attached that helps you paint a picture of what the park looks like.